 People who are deaf or have a hearing loss can occasionally experience feelings of loneliness or isolation, through communication and language barriers, which is why we want to emphasise the importance of social inclusion within the deaf community.

-It also helps to raise awareness of BSL (British Sign Language), which is a language used by many people in the UK who are deaf or have a hearing impairment.
+It also helps to raise awareness of BSL (British Sign Language), which is a form of sign language used by many people in the UK.

 Resources for BSL users